A Brief History

-The origin of the name of Hexham is disputed.
-One theory is that it derives from the Old English Hagustaldes ea and later Hagustaldes ham.
-Hagustald is related to the Old High German hagustalt, denoting a younger son who takes land outside the settlement, which could have referred to the land of Hexham west of the older settlement of Corbridge.
+The town’s name possibly originates from Wilfrid’s time.
+One theory is that it derives from the Old English Hagustaldes ea and later Hagustaldes ham, the elements possibly denoting a younger son who takes land outside the settlement, which could have referred to the land of Hexham west of the older settlement of Corbridge.
 This period was the focus of a special issue of Hexham Historian 7, and an article on the excavation of the Roman bridge piers at Corbridge is in Hexham Historian 15.
-However, the modern form would appear to drive from Hextildesham, in use from the late 12th century when the hamlets of Cockshaw, Priestpopple and Hencotes merge around the Market Place; Hextilda being a Saxon/Scots heiress of Tynedale and benefactress of the priory.
+However, the modern form appears to derive from Hextildesham, in use from the late 12th century when the hamlets of Cockshaw, Priestpopple and Hencotes merge around the Market Place.
+Hextilda was a Saxon/Scots heiress of Tynedale and benefactress of the priory.

-Like many towns in the North of England, Hexham suffered from the border wars with the Scots, including attacks from William Wallace who burnt the town in 1297.
+Fortifications such as these were important in this border region.
+Hexham suffered from the border wars with the Scots, including attacks from William Wallace who burnt the town in 1297.
 In 1312, Robert the Bruce demanded and received £2000 from the town and monastery in order for them to be spared a similar fate.
 For more than two centuries afterwards Tynedale and Hexham were vulnerable to raids by ‘border reivers’ and usually responded in kind on the Scottish side of the hills.

-In 1761, the Hexham Riot took place in the Market Place when a crowd protesting about changes in the criteria for serving in the militia was fired upon by troops from the North Yorkshire Militia.
+The market place was also the location of the Hexham Riot in 1761 when a crowd protesting about changes in the criteria for serving in the militia was fired upon by troops from the North Yorkshire Militia.
 51 protesters were killed, earning the Militia the soubriquet of The Hexham Butchers.
 One rioter, Peter Porter, was eventually hung as a ringleader of the riot.